Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Even if you’re not talented, a few methods will help you drop the prices.
 Before getting started, you need to understand that as haggling is part of the culture of your destination, you don’t have to feel guilty.
 Indeed, some travelers don’t feel comfortable at the idea of haggling, or they feel like they’re disrespecting the locals.
 Hell no, that’s part of the game!
+And it’s a cool budget travel tip!
 Here are a few tips to haggle when traveling!

 Don’t look interested

 Even if you are interested by the items!
 While you’re wandering between all the items on sale, the seller keeps an eye on you.
 He spotted you as the foreigner from a Western country, meaning you have money!
 If you spot something you like, you usually stop and look at the item you desire for a few seconds.
 Then you take it and touch it with your hands.
 The seller sees it and knows you’re interested.
 The negotiation doesn’t start out well because the guy is gonna sell you what you desire at full price!
 Therefore you have to keep a certain distance, your eyes still scanning the room/stall, and check the items interesting you but also the ones you don’t really care about.
 It’s a good way to put up a smokescreen 🙂

 Set yourself a maximum price